method5/method5/readme.md

 You can run any SQL or PL/SQL statement inside the `M5` function.
 The function works with any SQL client and runs on any currently-supported platform, version, or edition of Oracle.

-See `user_guide.md` for an explanation of all the features, such as: parameters that control the targets and how the statements are run; where the data, metadata, and errors are stored; running as a procedure; and many more features.
+See [the Method5 User Guide](user_guide.md) for an explanation of all the features, such as: parameters that control the targets and how the statements are run; where the data, metadata, and errors are stored; running as a procedure; and many more features.

+See [the scripts folder](scripts/readme.md) for more examples and pre-built solutions to some complex problems.

 Advantages